jewettaij/cellpack2moltemplate/README.md

 CellPACK is a tool for building models of huge biomolecular assemblies, organelles, viruses, and even whole cells.
-Moltemplate is a molecule builder and a force field database system designed for building general coarse grained models of molecular machines.
+Moltemplate is a molecule builder and force field database system designed for building general coarse grained models of molecular machines.
 Moltemplate creates input files for the LAMMPS and ESPResSo molecular dynamics simulation engines.